 The physical therapy program at Howard University is fully accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association in Alexandria, Virginia.
-Accreditation is current through 2019.
-(To contact CAPTE: (703) 706-3245 or www.apta.org/capte).
+To contact CAPTE: (703) 706-3245 or www.apta.org/capte).